The terms “We”, “us” or “our” refers to AlfaMed Specialist Emergency Care and Training.

 If it occurs that you have to cancel the medical cover being provided by us, the following charges will apply:

-- If the cancellation is made more than four weeks (28 days) prior to the event, no charge will be applied.
+- If the cancellation is made more than four weeks (28 days) prior to the event, no charge will be applied and deposit refunded.

 - If the cancellation is made with between one and four weeks (7 – 28 days) prior to the event, 50% of the fee will be charged.